tcox8/Export-ActiveDirectoryVisioMap/README.md

 # Change Log:
 Ver 1.0 - Initial release</br>
 Ver 1.1 - Fixed Visio Cmdlet Parameters, Adjusted for Azure AD joined devices, Fixed issue with importing Visio module, Reduced output to console</br>
-Ver 1.2 - Refactored, reformatted, added outputs and more error handling
+Ver 1.2 - Refactored, reformatted, added outputs and more error handling</br>
+Ver 1.3 - Added options for user to include or exclude GPOs, and choose the direction of the layout</br>